 For a list of prizes, exhibitions, scholarships and bursaries available to University of Melbourne students through University regulation, find more information by visiting the University's Scholarships search..

 Students permitted to do study abroad and accepted at an approved institution, enrol in so-called 'placeholder' subjects while they are studying overseas.
 These begin with the prefix "STDY" and record that you are on study abroad.

-As you are still enrolled at the University of Melbourne in these subjects, those currently receiving Centrelink payments may be eligible to continue receiving those funds while they are overseas, if they are full-time still.
+As you are still enrolled at the University of Melbourne in these subjects, those currently receiving Centrelink payments may be eligible to continue receiving payments while overseas, as long as their study remains full-time.
 Others not currently receiving it, may become eligible by going overseas to study towards your Melbourne degree full-time.
 If you are unsure, speak to Financial Aid here at the University.